nfs-ganesha/nfs-ganesha/src/tracing/README.md

 The CMakeLists.txt file of a source sub-directory should be edited to add a conditional `include_directories` command so that `LTTNG_INCLUDE_DIR` will added to the includes path.

-The last step in adding a component is to add an `#include` of the new header in `MainNFSD/nfs_main.c`.
-This bit is LTTng magic to set up the dynamic linkage.
-Every component header file is listed here ONLY ONCE.
-This includes any tracepoints that may be added to `nfs_main.c`.

 Adding New Tracepoints
 ----------------------